ApolloAuto/apollo/modules/localization/msf/README.md

   * Lidar height parameter ((#......how to get the path........#)

 ## Output
-  * IMU pose defined by Protobuf message `LocalizationEstimate` (ROS topic /apollo/localization/pose)
+  * IMU pose defined by Protobuf message `LocalizationEstimate`, and the corresponding proto is `` (ROS topic /apollo/localization/pose)
   * We also provide intermediate results: Gnss localization result, LiDAR localization result (ROS topic /apollo/localization/measure_gnss, /apollo/localization/measure_lidar)

 ## Modes
   This module works in two modes.
-One is directly to use Gnss best pose (`/apollo/sensor/gnss/best_pose`) from INS system, such as Novatel system.
+One is directly to use gnss best pose (`/apollo/sensor/gnss/best_pose`) from INS system, such as Novatel system.
 In the second mode, the initial gnss observations and ephemeris information (`/apollo/sensor/gnss/rtk_obs` and `/apollo/sensor/gnss/rtk_eph`) are used to calculate gnss localization result.

-  You can set ??? to decide which mode you want to use.
+  You can set `gnss_mode` in `apollo/localization/conf/localization.conf` to decide which mode you want to use.
+The default mode is gnss best pose.

 ## Gnerate Localization Map
   Localization map is used for LiDAR-based localization, which is a grid-cell representation of the environment.
 Each cell stores the statistics of laser reflection intensity and altitude.
 The map is organized as a group of map nodes.
 For more information refer to `apollo/modules/localization/msf/local_map`.